<?xml version="1.0" encoding="utf-8"?>

 <description>

-<![CDATA[<img src="http://assets.podomatic.net/mymedia/thumb/1366061/1400x1400_7689320.jpg" alt="itunes pic" /><br />For this edition of In Tune, co-hosts Michael Bolton and Maren Montalbano interview one of Philadelphia’s favorite baritones, Troy Cook, who stars in the February production of Kevin Puts and Mark Campbell’s Pulitzer Prize winning opera, Silent Night.
+<![CDATA[For this edition of In Tune, co-hosts Michael Bolton and Maren Montalbano interview one of Philadelphia’s favorite baritones, Troy Cook, who stars in the February production of Kevin Puts and Mark Campbell’s Pulitzer Prize winning opera, Silent Night.
 Mr. Cook talks about his role in the opera as Father Palmer, a role he created at the world premiere of the opera and reprises in Philadelphia, and this fascinating and beautiful new work. ]]>

 </description>

-<guid isPermaLink="true">http://operaphila.podomatic.com/entry/2013-01-10T09_28_16-08_00</guid>
+<guid isPermaLink="true">https://operaphila.podomatic.com/entry/2013-01-10T09_28_16-08_00</guid>

-<pubDate>Thu, 10 Jan 2013 17:28:16 GMT</pubDate>
+<pubDate>Thu, 10 Jan 2013 17:28:16 +0000</pubDate>

 <dc:creator>Opera Philadelphia</dc:creator>